 Woolfolk scores twice, Army beats Lafayette 31-13

 The Leopards’ loss was sealed after a blocked punt on the first possession of the second half.
-Jacob Bissell’s kick slammed off the helmet of Army’s Andy Davidson and Mike Reynolds recovered for the Black Knights at the Lafayette 1 to set up Woolfolk’s second TD.
-It was his 34th touchdown rushing, fifth all-time at Army and one ahead of Carlton Jones.
+Jacob Bissell’s rugby-style kick slammed off the helmet of Army’s Andy Davidson and Mike Reynolds recovered for the Black Knights at the Lafayette 1 to set up Woolfolk’s second TD.
+It was his 34th rushing touchdown, fifth all-time at Army and one more than Carlton Jones.

 The Leopards tied it late in the first, taking advantage of an Army gaffe.
 Lafayette generated nothing on its first possession, punting after three downs.
 But Reynolds fumbled the kick after it bounced once and Lafayette’s Yasir Thomas recovered at the Army 23.
 After losing 2 yards in three plays, Jeffrey Kordenbrock kicked a 42-yard field goal.

 “We just fought until the end,” said Lafayette running back Mike Dunn.
 “We made them earn every yard.”

 The Black Knights scored their first touchdown early in the second.
 Hopkins hit a wide-open Glen Coates along the right side, and he broke a tackle and bulled his way to the Lafayette 1 for a 35-yard gain, a career best.
 Woolfolk scored on the next play for a 10-3 lead.

 Another nice punt by Bissell pinned Army at its own 6-yard line, but Artice Hobbs got the Black Knights out of trouble quickly with a nifty 18-yard run right after a pitch from Hopkins on the first play of the drive.